 God is pleased to see us offering Him praise.
 God is the same in the Old and New Testaments.

-Pleasing God is what our life is about, to know and glorify Him is the essential meaning of life.
+Pleasing God is what our lives are about, to know and glorify Him is the essential meaning of life.
 When we worship Him we know we are doing the right thing.
 When we worship, we have reached the zenith of what life is all about.
-Not coming requires an excuse (good or bad) but being here never requires an excuse.
+Not coming requires an excuse (good or bad), but being present at worship never requires an excuse.
 Our conscience is clear because we are doing the absolute right thing.
-You want to please someone you love, this is a plain truth.
-Then, being here, and being here every time pleases God and demonstrates our love for Him.
+Most people want to please those that they love, this is a plain truth.
+Being present at every worship service pleases God and demonstrates our love for Him.

-The problem many times is that we would rather please ourselves and make church attendance convenient, fun, easy, pleasant, etc., but we need to remember that the object of worship is to please Him, not us.
+Unfortunately, our sinful flesh would rather please ourselves and make church attendance convenient, fun, easy, pleasant, etc., but we need to remember that the object of our worship is to please God, not ourselves!

-2. Being Here Every Time Strengthens Your Faith
+2. Being at Every Service Strengthens Your Faith

-When people have problem and you ask them what they need, aside from physical help, they usually ask for more faith.
-The Apostles witnessed the miracles and yet when it came time to ask him for something they asked Him to increase their faith (Luke 17:5).
-Faith is not only necessary for salvation but is also necessary to be able to persevere through the ups and downs of life so we can obtain that salvation.
+When people have problems and you ask them what they need, aside from physical help, they usually ask for more faith.
+The Apostles witnessed the miracles of Jesus and yet when it came time to ask Him for something, they asked Him to increase their faith (Luke 17:5).
+Faith is not only necessary for salvation but is also necessary to be able to persevere through the ups and downs of life so we can maintain that salvation.

-Such and important thing, faith, how do you acquire it, how do you strengthen it?
+Faith is such an important thing, but how do you acquire it and how do you strengthen it?